ngntrgduc/Dictionary-Look-Up/README.md

   - [ ] ~~Chrome~~ (because it's cost 5$ fee to create account 🥲)
   - [ ] Edge
 - [ ] Make a GIF to demo how it works.
-- [ ] Handle when no word is entered: won't work if nothing in the search box or just type space), or when mistyping `,` 2 times or more
 - [ ] Add warning when inputting too many characters.
 Open too many tabs at once can cause lag on the user's device
     - [ ]  limit to 5 words?
 If it exceeds this limit, add a delay